XxELIngexX/SPTI-Lab/README.md

 #### `DrawingServiceController`

 - **Description**: REST controller for handling status requests.
-- **Purpose**: Provides a REST endpoint `/status` returning server status in JSON format, including the current date and time.
+- **Purpose**: Provides a REST endpoint `/status` returning the server status in JSON format, including the current date and time.

 #### `MvcConfig`